JSBmanD/docs/pages/viral/content-sharing.md

                         .addCustomMetadata("monsterName", "Mr. Squiggles"));
     ```

-!!! tip
+[block:callout]
+{
+  "type": "info",
+  "title": "canonicalIdentifier or canonicalUrl",
-    The `canonicalIdentifier` or `canonicalUrl` parameter greatly improves the content analytics data Branch captures.
-It should be unique to that piece of content and helps Branch dedupe across many instances of the same thing.
-Suitable options: a website with pathing, or a database with identifiers for entities.
+  "body": "The `canonicalIdentifier` or `canonicalUrl` parameter greatly improves the content analytics data Branch captures.
+It should be unique to that piece of content and helps Branch de-dupe across many instances of the same thing.
+Suitable options: a website with pathing, or a database with identifiers for entities."
+}
+[/block]

 Then define the properties of the link.
 In the example, our properties reflect that this is shared content and the user selected Facebook as the destination.
 You can find examples of [the other platforms here](#dialog-code?ios=create-link-reference&android=create-link-reference&adobe=create-deep-link&cordova=create-link-reference&mparticleAndroid=create-link-reference&mparticleIos=create-link-reference&titanium=create-link-reference&reactNative=create-link-reference&unity=create-link-reference&xamarin=create-link-reference).